-This recipe started out as a craving for lettuce wraps and ended up as Hoisin Stir Fry Bowls with Spicy Peanut Sauce because IMHO it’s just a whole lot easier to eat things out of bowls instead of lettuce leaves, or is that just me?
-Plus, the nice soft-but-sturdy lettuce that are perfect for lettuce wraps happens to be a little on the expensive side and this is Budget Bytes, not No-Budget Bytes.
-So, since I’m all about bowl meals, I made a lettuce wrap filling and just spooned it over rice.
+This recipe started out as a craving for lettuce wraps and ended up as Hoisin Stir Fry Bowls with Spicy Peanut Sauce because, IMHO, it’s just a whole lot easier to eat things out of bowls instead of lettuce leaves. …Or is that just me?
+Plus, the nice soft-but-sturdy lettuce that are perfect for lettuce wraps happens to be a little on the expensive side and I’m all about bowl meals.
+So, I made a lettuce wrap filling and just spooned it over rice.
 But hey, you could totally do this in lettuce leaves if that’s your jam.

 Hoisin Stir Fry Bowls with Spicy Peanut Sauce

 - 1 Tbsp sriracha ($0.09)

 PORK AND VEGETABLE MIXTURE

 - 2 cloves garlic ($0.16)

 - 1 tsp grated fresh ginger ($0.10)